Maximum Payable Rate Rule

 The highest previous rate is-

-- The highest rate of basic pay in effect when a GS employee held his or her highest GS grade and highest step within that grade.
+- The highest rate of basic pay in effect when a GS employee held their highest GS grade and highest step within that grade.

 The highest previous rate must be a rate of basic pay received by an employee while serving-